DSoyomokun/yahooRobot/yahoo/mission/Scanner/TESTING.md

 - Scanner stays in idle state

 **Solutions:**
-1. Lower brightness threshold: `echo "BRIGHTNESS_THRESHOLD=150" > .env`
+1. Improve lighting conditions
-2. Improve lighting conditions
+2. Ensure paper is centered in camera view
-3. Ensure paper is centered in camera view
+3. Check camera view: `libcamera-still -o test.jpg` or test with OpenCV
-4. Check camera view with: `libcamera-still -o test.jpg`
+4. Adjust detector threshold in `detector.py` if needed

 ---